butterfill/www-butterfill/plan-for-new/prompt-text.md

 The site is available at `http://localhost:4321/` (do not `npm run dev`, as your updates will be reflected here; just `curl` if you need to check anything.)

+The header has 'Butterfill' top left, which is the link to get to the home page.
+Please add an email icon to the right of 'Butterfill'.
+Clicking it should pop up a modal.
+The modal displays my email address, 's.butterfill@warwick.ac.uk' with an icon to copy the address and an icon to launch the user’s email app (mailto: link)

 We are working on the article pages which display full text.
 The single example is `http://localhost:4321/writing/butterfill2025_three/`.
 The svelte component you are concerned with is FontSettings

 We have a problem: